-Let us now describe our experimental set-up, which is presented in Fig. 1.
-Experiments were carried out on 2D granular medium, i.e., the motion of the grains is confined to a plane.
-The host granular packing is constituted of metallic cylinders contained in a rectangular box made of two parallel glass plates, with an inner gap of thickness 3.4 mm, slightly larger than the height of the cylinders, $h = 3.00 \pm 0.01$ mm.
+Let us now describe our experimental set-up, which is presented in Figure 1.
+Experiments were carried out on a 2D granular medium, i.e., the motion of the grains is confined to a plane.
+The host granular packing is constituted of metallic cylinders contained in a rectangular box made of two parallel glass plates, with an inner gap of thickness 3.4 mm, slightly larger than the height of the cylinders, $h = 3.00 \pm 0.01 \text{ mm}$.
 The axes of the cylinders are perpendicular to the low frictional glass plates.
-The lateral walls of the box, made of duraluminum, delimit a rectangular frame of hight H = 340 mm and an adjustable width of typically L = 300mm.
-The box is secured on a heavy plane able to be inclined at different rates by means of a pulley system so that we could set an arbitrary inclination angle $\theta$ .
-The angle of inclination $\theta$ is measured by means of a goniometer fixed to the plane.
+The lateral walls of the box, made of duraluminum, delimit a rectangular frame of height H = 340 mm and an adjustable width of typically L = 300 mm.
+The box is secured on a heavy plane able to be inclined at different rates by means of a pulley system so that we could set an arbitrary inclination angle θ from the horizontal.
+The angle of inclination θ is measured by means of a goniometer fixed to the plane.